junh1024/adt-fork/README.md

 a new optimization approach based on fast spherical Fourier transforms,” Numerische Mathematik, vol. 119, no. 4, pp. 699–724, Dec.
 2011.

+[22] D. M. Murillo, F. M. Fazi, and M. Shin, "Evaluation of Ambisonics Decoding Methods with Experimental Measurements," presented at the The EAA Joint Symposium on Auralization and Ambisonics, Berlin, 2014.